mocha-opts/awesome-stars-coconut/README.md

 *   [shadcn-ui/ui](https://github.com/shadcn-ui/ui) - Beautifully designed components that you can copy and paste into your apps.
 Accessible.
 Customizable.
 Open Source.

-*   [makeplane/plane](https://github.com/makeplane/plane) - 🔥 🔥 🔥 Open Source JIRA, Linear and Height Alternative.
+*   [makeplane/plane](https://github.com/makeplane/plane) - 🔥 🔥 🔥 Open Source JIRA, Linear and Asana Alternative.
 Plane helps you track your issues, epics, and product roadmaps in the simplest way possible.

 *   [rrweb-io/rrweb](https://github.com/rrweb-io/rrweb) - record and replay the web